jeremy-w/orthic/manual.md

     <img src="{{ assets }}/{{ word }}.png" />&nbsp;**{{ word }}**{% unless forloop.last %}, {% endunless %}
 {%- endfor -%}.

-5. Some common terminations are abbreviated as shown in the following list: [TODO: List.
-Same issue as with all the joining rules, but in miniature.]
+5. Some common terminations are abbreviated as shown in the following list:
+  - **[TODO: List of common terminations.]**

 ### The General Method
 The general method of abbreviating long words is to write only the first syllable, and, if necessary, to indicate the termination by writing the last letter or two, separated by a small interval from the first part; thus, {% assign words = 'DIFferenT DIFferenCE acknowledge ESPeciallY CIRcumstanCE EXTRaordinarY REPresentatiVE' | split: ' ' %}{% for word in words -%}